HOW TO PLANT

 Plant the tree at the same height they were grown in the pot, not deeper.
 Bare root trees will have a noticeable color difference between the roots and the trunk.
 Plant at the depth of this color difference.

 Partially fill in the planting hole with the native soil.
 Set the tree in the middle of the hole.
 Avoid planting the tree too deep.
 Using some soil, secure the tree in a straight position, then fill with native soil and firming the soil around the lower roots making sure there are no air pockets.
-Keep back-filling until the soil is above the root collar.
+Keep back-filling until the soil is level with the root collar.

 We recommend creating a water-holding basin around the hole